 The initial multidisciplinary comprehensive assessment is conducted after the determination of the level of care derived from the SRF.
-The initial assessment is completed by the case management entity (CME) or designated entity.
+The initial assessment is completed by the designated entity.
 Each field in the assessment must be completed prior to the initiation of the service plan.
-The Multidisciplinary comprehensive assessment must be completed within the designated timeframe, but no later than 30 calendar-days of the referral to the assessment assignment workflow.
+The Multidisciplinary comprehensive assessment must be completed within the designated timeframe described in the vendor's contract or participation agreement, but no later than 30 calendar-days of the referral to the assessment assignment workflow.

-Note: When a Service Request Form is approved, the CME or designated entity can initiate an on-line Medicaid application referral for the applicant to apply for Medicaid, if applicable.
+Note: When a Service Request Form is approved, the applicant with the assistance of the CIAE, CME or designated entity can initiate an on-line Medicaid application to apply for Medicaid, if applicable, or contact their local Department of Social Services to check their Medicaid status to receive CAP services.